-Educator preparation is a university-wide effort that includes five colleges and enrolls more than 5,000 students.
-Nearly one-fourth of the 22,000 students who attend the University are enrolled in an educator preparation program.
+Educator preparation is a university-wide effort that includes five colleges and enrolls more than 4,000 students.
+More than one-fifth of Illinois State students are enrolled in an educator preparation program.

-Check out Why Teacher Education at ISU, Student Life, and Academics to learn about experiences, affordability, and our nationally known teacher education programs.
+Check out the Student Life and Academics sections to learn about life as a Redbird, affordability, and our nationally recognized teacher education programs.

 Points of Pride

 - The College of Education is the oldest college in the University and enrolls more than 3,000 students across its doctoral, master’s, and undergraduate education programs.

 - The College of Education has been continuously accredited by the National Council for Accreditation of Teacher Education (NCATE) or the Council for the Accreditation of Educator Preparation (CAEP) since 1954.

 - The College of Education's faculty and staff secured $7.05 million in external grants and contracts in 2020.

 - Illinois State University is ranked the twelfth best college offering degrees in education in the U.S., according to College Factual.

 - Illinois State University was the largest preparer of teachers in the Midwest and the fourth largest producer of teachers in the nation from 2015-2020.